asadurrehman10/distill_wisper/README.md

 # distill_wisper
-use openai opensource model to generate text from speech
+use openai wisper opensource model to generate text from speech